Undergraduate Course: Management Science and Operations Analytics (BUST10135)

 2. Anderson, D.R.
 Sweeney, D.J., Williams, T.A. and Martin, K., An Introduction to Management Science: Quantitative Approaches to Decision Making, Twelfth edition, Thomson South Western, 2007.

-3. Taylor, Bernard W., Introduction to Management Science, Pearson/Prentice Hall, 2016. (eBook and/hard copies)
+3. Taylor, Bernard W., Introduction to Management Science, Ninth edition, Pearson/Prentice Hall, 2006.

 4. Albright, Christian S. and Winston, Wayne L., Management Science Modelling, Thomson South-Western, 2005.